deis/deis/README.md

 # logspout

-A log router for Docker container log streams that runs entirely inside Docker.
+A log router for Docker container output that runs entirely inside Docker.
 It attaches to all containers on a host, then routes their logs wherever you want.

 It's a 100% stateless log appliance (unless you persist routes).
 It's not meant for managing log files or looking at history.
 It is just a means to get your logs out to live somewhere else, where they belong.